HarunResitKarahan/Photocell-Door-with-Arduino-and-face_recognition-Library/README.md

 # Photocell-Door-with-Arduino-and-face_recognition-Library
-Photocell door that can be opened and closed according to face recognition
+Photocell door that can be opened and closed according to face recognition.
+Project simply works like; -Python side take video stream from ESP-32 CAMERA that streaming through wifi.
+-Uses face_recognition library to process captured faces in video stream and compare faces that registered in the system.
+If the faces match, Python send the name of registered person to Arduino through Serial Port and Arduino display it on the Lcd.

 # Project-Images